pgguru/pgmin/README.md

 There are no bugs, just code inputs I didn't anticipate or undesirable behaviors that I don't know about.
 That said, there are some possible limitations (I don't care to check them at this time, but assume they are issues):

-1. This probably does not handle =COPY= statements.
+1. This probably does not handle `COPY` statements.
 Due to how our ultra-basic parser works, we do not actually do any deep analysis of contents, so are basically operating on a token level to do our replacements.
 As such, since `psql` won't do any such interpolation of its variables in the `STDIN` portion of the block, the generated output would look like raw `:foo` tokens, plus we basically discard any whitespace and use single spaces.
 So while writing this out I've definitely convinced myself that that won't work.
 So don't do that.
 Or do write a patch and give it to me and maybe it'll do that then.

 2. This will probably not work for any SQL files with `psql` commands in it, so a minimized file re-minimized probably won't work.
 I dunno, try it and get back to me; I assume `psql` will not do the double interpolation properly in the first pass, but it might surprise both of us.